Authors: Dr. Theo Notteboom, Dr. Jean-Paul Rodrigue and Dr. Athanasios Pallis

 Several strategies explain the growth of global terminal operating companies and their diffusion as key stakeholders in port terminals:

-• Profitability.
-By modernizing port operations, mainly through better equipment, information systems, and management, port holdings can increase the profitability of their terminal assets.
-Because of their scale, management, and efficiency, global terminal operators tend to be more profitable than a single terminal operating firm.
+- Profitability.
+By modernizing port operations, primarily through improved equipment, information systems, and management, port holdings can enhance the profitability of their terminal assets.
+Due to their scale, management, and efficiency, global terminal operators tend to be more profitable than single-terminal operating firms.
 For instance, HPH achieved a 35% per year return on investment in the early 2000s.
-Port management was very lucrative, inciting others to expand existing assets and new players to enter the field.
+Port management was highly lucrative, prompting others to expand existing assets and attracting new players to enter the field.
 Since 2010, profit margins in terminal operations have become thinner, further underlining the advantage of efficient terminal operation practices.

-• Financial assets.
-Port holdings have the financial means to invest in infrastructures as they have a wide variety of assets and the capacity to borrow large quantities of capital.
-They can use the profits generated by their profitable terminals to invest and subsidize the development of new terminals, thus expanding their asset base and operating revenues.
+- Financial assets.
+Port holdings have the financial means to invest in infrastructure as they have a wide variety of assets and the capacity to borrow large quantities of capital.
+They can utilize the profits generated by their profitable terminals to invest in and subsidize the development of new terminals, thereby expanding their asset base and operating revenues.
 Most are listed on equity markets, allowing access to global capital, which supports the freight transport sector as a source of returns driven by traffic growth fundamentals.
 This financial advantage cannot be matched by port authorities, even those heavily subsidized by public funds.
-In other cases, terminals have become financial assets that can grow more valuable as the traffic they handle increases (additional revenue).
+In other cases, terminals have become financial assets that can grow in value as the traffic they handle increases, generating additional revenue.
 Financial holdings, such as retirement funds, have considered transport and port terminal assets for their portfolio.

-• Managerial expertise.
+- Managerial expertise.
 Port holdings excel in establishing procedures to handle complex tasks such as the loading and unloading sequence of containerships and all the intricacies of terminal operations.
 Many have accumulated substantial experience in terminal design and the management of containerized operations in a wide array of settings.
-Therefore, they are able to transfer managerial expertise to new terminals.
-Being private entities, they tend to have better customer service and considerable flexibility to meet the needs of their clients through service differentiation.
+Therefore, they can transfer managerial expertise to new terminals.
+Being private entities, they tend to offer better customer service and considerable flexibility in meeting the needs of their clients through service differentiation.
 This also includes the use of well-developed information systems and the capacity to quickly comply with legal procedures related to customs clearance and security.

-• Gateway access.
+- Gateway access.
 From a geographical standpoint, most port holdings follow a strategy to establish privileged positions to access hinterlands.
-By doing so, they secure a market share and can guarantee a level of port and often inland transport service to their customers.
-This can also be seen as a commercial strategy where a “stronghold” is established, limiting the presence of other competitors and creating a monopoly situation.
-Gateway access thus provides a more stable flow of containerized shipments since gateways tend to endure as global connectors.
+By doing so, they secure a market share and can guarantee a level of port and often inland transport services to their customers.
+It can also be viewed as a commercial strategy where a “stronghold” is established, limiting the presence of other competitors and creating a monopoly-like situation.
+Gateway access thus provides a more stable flow of containerized shipments, as gateways tend to remain as global connectors.
 The acquisition of a new port terminal is often accompanied by the development of related inland logistics activities by companies related to the port holding.

-• Traffic capture.
-Because of their privileged relationships with maritime shipping lines, port holdings are able to capture and maintain traffic for their terminals.
-The decision to invest is often related to knowing that the terminal will handle a relatively secure number of port calls.
+- Traffic capture.
+Because of their privileged relationships with maritime shipping lines, port holdings can capture and maintain traffic for their terminals.
+The decision to invest is often influenced by the knowledge that the terminal will handle a relatively secure number of port calls.
 Consequently, the level of traffic and revenue can be secured more effectively.

-• Global perspective.
-Port holdings have a comprehensive view of the state of the industry and can interpret political and price signals to their advantage.
-They are thus well placed to influence the direction of the industry and anticipate developments and opportunities to offer global solutions to terminal requirements in ports around the world.
-Under such circumstances, they can allocate new investments (or divest) to take advantage of new growth opportunities and new markets.
+- Global perspective.
+Port holdings have a comprehensive view of the state of the industry and can interpret political and pricing signals to their advantage.
+They are thus well-positioned to influence the direction of the industry and anticipate developments and opportunities, offering global solutions to terminal requirements in ports around the world.
+Under such circumstances, they can allocate new investments or divest to take advantage of new growth opportunities and emerging markets.

 The growth of transnational terminal operating companies has resulted in a concentration of ownership.
 In 2018, the top seven global terminal operators accounted for 34.5% of global container port activity in terms of equity-based throughput.
-Perhaps most important is that they are now dominant in the most important container ports in the world and wield monopoly power in many smaller ports.
-There is strong evidence that performance has improved in most ports due to concessioning to global terminal operators.
-The question is whether to regulate the further concentration of power, leaving several maritime ranges having to deal with a limited number of terminal operators that are in a position to impose oligopolistic fees and charges.
+Perhaps most important is that they now dominate the world’s most important container ports and wield monopoly power in many smaller ports.
+There is strong evidence that performance has improved in most ports due to the concession of operations to global terminal operators.
+The question is whether to regulate the further concentration of power, leaving several maritime ranges with a limited number of terminal operators in a position to impose oligopolistic price settings.

 B. Cruise terminal operators